Save Money With DIY Wedding Invitations

 Are you considering making your own DIY Wedding Invitations?
 We’re sharing everything you need to know, plus answering all your DIY invitation questions!

 Planning a wedding on a budget requires creativity to ensure that you save money as much as possible, while still achieving a beautiful wedding.
 One area for potential savings is with your invitations.
-While professionally printed invitations, reception cards, and reply cards will usually cost you at least $3 each plus postage, you can make your own for a fraction of the cost!
+Professionally printed invitations can cost you at least $3 each plus postage, but you can make your own DIY wedding invitations for a fraction of the cost!

 Do some research:

 Start by looking at pictures of wedding invitations online for inspiration.
-When I did this, I found that one of my favorite styles was layering, with a sheet of white or off-white paper glued or tied with ribbon to a sheet of card stock of a different color.
-This style is simple to create on a tight budget that still looks elegant.
+When I did this, I found that one of my favorite styles was layering, with multiple colored papers stacked and glued together.
+This style of invitation can be costly to purchase, usually at prices of $3 per invitation or more.
+However, this look is simple to create on a tight budget if you’re willing to DIY.

 Craft stores and other retail outlets should have a variety of specialized cardstock that will suit your needs.
 Try shopping online for your papers, you can find really great deals and online coupons that might not be available in store.
 Purchase colored card stock in the color you want for the back of your invitation and cut it to a size that fits in the envelopes you want to use for the invitations.